Creighton4Good/C4G-Program-Documents/README.md

    - Individual contributors as listed in the CONTRIBUTORS.md file.

 2. Any derivative works or redistributions must retain this copyright notice, the LICENSE file, and appropriate attribution to Creighton4Good.

-3. Projects developed under Creighton4Good are intended for educational and public benefit purposes, consistent with Creighton University’s mission to serve others and promote the common good.

-For questions about licensing, attribution, or partnership use, please contact the Creighton4Good Faculty Advisory Committee.